mounikakompalli/PublicParkFinderAPI/README.md

 Output:

-JSON file with details of public parks within 10 miles distance sorted by distance.
+JSON file with details of public parks within 10 miles sorted by distance.